-The good news: It’s easy to follow Karl’s advise.
+The good news: it’s easy to follow Karl’s advice.
 Cut down on sugar, and keep diabetes at bay, by making the three simple food and drink swaps listed here.
 If you’re wondering what helps prevent diabetes, keep reading…

 Swap soda pop for water

 There are around 30 to 40 grams of sugar in a can of soda pop.
 That’s nine teaspoons, or about the same amount as in a chocolate bar.
 Not one of those miniature Halloween ones—a full-sized bar!

 In fact, drinking just one can of pop accounts for nearly all of your recommended daily intake of added sugar, which is why swapping pop for water, which contains no sugar, is a slam-dunk solution.